 The security of your data is a priority for us.
 We follow high security standards for our whole infrastructure, including encryption and compliance with recognized recommendations.
 For the sake of transparency and continuous improvement, you will find below a list of the measures we are implementing.

-Our applications are hosted on servers provided by the company OVH SAS, under the So you Start and OVH Private Cloud brands.
-Our servers are powered by Ubuntu 16.04 and 18.04.
-Administrative access to these servers is restricted to a very small number of people and requires strong authentication techniques (RSA keys are mandatory and password access is disabled).
-You can consult the details of our SSH access configuration at Rebex SSH Check.
+Our applications are hosted on servers provided by OVH SAS , within the So you Start and OVH Private Cloud ranges.
+Our servers run on Ubuntu 18.04.
+Administration access to these servers is restricted to a very small number of people and requires strong authentication techniques (mandatory RSA keys and disabling of password access).
+You can see the details of our SSH access configuration on the Rebex SSH Check website.

 On our servers, your data is always encrypted.
 On our So you Start servers (provided by OVH SAS), your data is stored in TrueCrypt containers (we use TrueCrypt version 7.1a-13).
 On our OVH Private Cloud servers (provided by OVH SAS), your data is stored on LUKS encrypted partitions (we use the cryptsetup 2.0.2 version).

 Data transiting between your device and our application servers is encrypted, both during upload and download.
 This is confirmed by the padlock in the address bar of your browser and the URL that indicates the use of HTTPS (in our case, HTTP with TLS 1.2 encryption).

 We redirect all HTTP traffic (port 80) to HTTPS (port 443) and have set up the HSTS settings to tell your browser to do the same.

 OWASP is an open community working on web application security.
 In particular, they publish a list of the ten most critical safety risks.
 We pay a particular attention to the top ten risks mentioned in the latest 2017 version of this list.